Safety Recall Z11 – HV Battery – 2017-2018 Chrysler Pacifica Plug-In Hybrid Electric Vehicles (PHEV)

 Chronology :

-• On August 31, 2021, the FCA US LLC (“FCA US”) Technical Safety and Regulatory Compliance organization opened an investigation as a result of detecting a potential trend in fires in certain ChryslereBay Pacifica PHEVs.
+• On August 31, 2021, the FCA US LLC (“FCA US”) Technical Safety and Regulatory Compliance organization opened an investigation as a result of detecting a potential trend in fires in certain ChryslereBay logo Pacifica PHEVs.

 • From September 2021, to January 2022, FCA US repurchased two vehicles for origin and cause investigation.